StaticcalendarCalculates holidays and other Hebrew calendar events based on CalOptions.

 StaticgetLower-level holidays interface, which returns a Map of Events indexed by

 HDate.toString().
-These events must filtered especially for flags.IL_ONLY
+These events must be filtered for flags.IL_ONLY

 or flags.CHUL_ONLY depending on Israel vs. Diaspora holiday scheme.